SkyLordReignKLA/Macro2PDF-Reader-for-Google-Books/README.md

 This project addresses a specific challenge a lot of users face - getting Google Books documents on a local device.
 Many users are unable progress using ACSM keys.
 I hope this benefits someone the way it benefit me.
 It requires MacOS and a screen recording process.
 This code works best for black and white (B&W) books.

 The way it starts is simple - you need to use an online reader (this code is designed for Google Books) on full screen mode, recommended one-page layout and Fit-to-Screen Zoom.
 I was able to achieve working results at a recording rate of 20 pages per minute.
-I think that it is possible to do 1 page per second.
+It is possible to do 1 page per second.

 Instructions for how to record your Macro with Screen Recording: